nodri09/schedule-generator/README.md

 # schedule-generator
-This is schedule generator for shift and set based employees
+This is schedule generator for shift and set based employees.
+At first, I have created this for my company, however, as they are not going to use this I have possibility to share it here.

 ## What the project does